infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- Non-Judgemental Attitude or Unconditional Positive Regard
 	- Genuineness or truthfulness.

-## Caregiver self-care & support
+## Caring for the Caregiver
+- According to Aangan's manual on caregiving[^3], these were the top concerns of the staff at CCIs
+	- Playing equipment for children.
+(57%)
+	- Motivation: Higher salaries; more holidays; acknowledgement from and accessibility to authorities (31%)
+	- Security systems (to reduce cases of running away).
+(31%)
+	- Institutional Budget - increase and timely disbursement.
+(17%)
+	- Infrastructure (building renovations, improvement etc) .
+(4.9%)
-- [^2]At Miracle Foundation, ‘Tea time with house parents’, the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concerns and feel acknowledged as being important.
+- [^2]At Miracle Foundation, **‘Tea time with house parents’,** the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concerns and feel acknowledged as being important.
 - [^2]Miracle Staff also write regularly in the House parent Diary that served to be a readyreference of their important tasks and responsibilities.
 - Prerna[^7] recommends self care tips for all caregivers:
 	- Get 8 hours of sleep.